mimminou/PDBASER/README.md

     PDBaser is not OS dependant, and will probably run on any operating system provided the environment is correctly setup.
 However, since software distribution on Linux is a nightmare, and i do not have a mac system to package PDBaser for, you will have to either use Wine, or deal with setting up the environment from scratch.

-    - 1 - First, you need a working python 3.6+ environment with support for Tkinter, PILLOW and PMW.
+    - 1 - First, you need a working python 3.6+ environment with support for Tkinter, PILLOW.
     - 2 - Install BioPython and Pygubu from pip (`pip install biopython`, `pip install pygubu`)
     - 3 - You need to install openbabel 3.1.1 with python bindings (pybel), or directly build openbabel 3.1.1 with SWIG and python bindings from source ( follow [this](http://openbabel.org/docs/dev/Installation/install.html) ), and then install it's python library from pip (`pip install openbabel==3.1.1`).
     - 4 - Install the OASA library, easely obtained from pip ( `pip install oasa3` )
     - 5 - Install PDB2PQR (which in turn will automatically install PROPKA, both are needed)

     If everything is setup correctly, running GUI/Build/pdbaser.py from terminal should work, if not, email me at abdz.amine@gmail.com or open an issue in the repository.

+3. **Building Binaries**

+    If you need to build binaries, and do not want to install the precompiled binaries from the releases section, clone the repository, build all the dependencies ( see previous section ), then using some Python compiler or a python freezer, build with main executable being pdbaser.py.

+    If you Use Nuitka, a Nuitka_script.txt file is provided in PDBaser/GUI/Build with a bunch of scripts in there, they are specific to my machine so adapt them as you see fit.

 ### Limitations